UWPCE-PythonCert/PythonCertDevel220/source/modules/index.rst

 ##############

 .. todo::
     #.
-Update all the index documents
-    #.
 Convert all code to rst tags
     #.
-Add a lesson index doc fro every lesson?
-    #.
 Need extra content for office hours?
+Or do we allow it to be
+       generated during class so its targetted to the cohort?
     #.
 Deal with video here tags
     #.
 Deal with how videos fit
     #.
-Bes sure all dependencies are OK given class resequence
+Be sure all dependencies are OK given class resequence

 Arranged in order of the lessons: